alphagov/government-service-design-manual/service-manual/user-centered-design/resources/typography.md

 GOV.UK uses the typeface [New Transport](http://en.wikipedia.org/wiki/Transport_(typeface)#New_Transport).

-It's been cut especially for government use and is not licenced for use outside of the GOV.UK domain.
+It's been cut especially for government and is not licenced for use outside of the GOV.UK domain.

-If you're making your service publically available on a different domain (a beta version for example), use an alternative typeface like Arial.
+If you're making your service publically available on a different domain (a beta version for example) use an alternative typeface like Arial.